Scheduled Events

 Property Description

-Interval type The type of scheduled that should be executed.
-Valid values are Yearly, Monthly, Weekly, Daily, Hourly or Minutes.
+Interval type The type of schedule that should be implemented.
+Valid values are Yearly, Monthly, Weekly, Daily, Hourly, or Minutes.

 Yearly Properties